+- 3. Accuracy of multi-object spectroscopy -- The new SAMS system with stable PSFs makes MOS observations more efficient.
+Tracker upgrades have also improved somewhat the rotational drifts experienced.
+These drifts, the largest current challenge of the mode, will however disappear only when a new and much more efficient RSS guide camera will be installed in the latter part of 2017.
+For most of 2017-1 the current situation still applies: The rotational drift limits the use of narrow slits and the length of continuous exposures.
+Accuracy of MOS acquisition and alignment remains at approximately at ~0.3" level, and can be routinely done if the PI-supplied reference stars have accurate astrometry.
+See section 7.4.4 for details and recommendations concerning MOS observations.

 - 4. No drift scan modes.

 - 5. No nod and shuffle mode for RSS.

 - 6. No non-sidereal tracking.

 - 7. Restricted detector modes for HRS -- We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
-PIs requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
-These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2016-2 semester.
+Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
+These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2017-1 semester.

-1.3 Schedule for 2016-2 Semester
+1.3 Schedule for 2017-1 Semester